 Overview

-Learn the skills necessary to implement best practices for soils, tailings and residue management and their interactions with water, to apply to mine site rehabilitation and closure.
+Learn the skills needed to implement best practice management of soils, tailings and residue for mine site rehabilitation and closure.

 You’ll focus on all aspects of soils management, including understanding the fundamentals of soil physics, soil hydrology, soil chemistry, soil sampling and characterisation of soil physical, chemical and hydrological properties.
 This will provide essential knowledge that will form the basis for further studies in managing soils on mine sites.